#Microservices #SoftwareArchitecture

 In addition, to the security benefit, access tokens allow for improved scalability and flexibility in a distributed architecture.

-Service discovery is the automatic detection of devices and offered services over a network.
+Service discovery: Service discovery is the automatic detection of devices and offered services over a network.
 Discovery, which minimizes configuration efforts for administrators, is commonly found in microservice architectures and containerization platforms.

 Service discovery is important because individual services are typically deployed independently in microservices architecture and may run on different servers or containers.
 Without a service discovery mechanism, each service would need to maintain a manually configured list of other services it needs to communicate with, which would be both tedious and error-prone.